AtomicTessellator/fhi-vibes/docs/Tutorial/0_intro.md

 The eigenvalues$~\omega_s^2(\vec{q})$ and eigenvectors$~\vec e_s(\vec{q})$ of the
 dynamical matrix$~D(\vec{q})$
-completely describe the dynamics of the system (in the harmonic approximation), which is nothing else than a superposition of harmonic oscillators, one for each ~mode~, i.e., for each eigenvalue$~\omega_s (\vec{q})$.
+completely describe the dynamics of the system (in the harmonic approximation), which is nothing else than a superposition of harmonic oscillators, one for each mode, i.e., for each eigenvalue$~\omega_s (\vec{q})$.

 From the set of eigenvalues $\{ \omega_s (\vec{q}) \}$, also denoted as